bllguo/bllguo.github.io/_posts/2019-06-02-Singular-value-decomposition.md

 Not only that, but SVD has provided us with bases for all the four fundamental subspaces of $A$!

 The singular values $\sigma$ give us an idea of the "importance" of each piece $u\sigma v^T$.
 In an compression context, for instance, we can discard the pieces with small singular values, with minimal data loss.
-This idea will be clearer when we discuss PCA.

 ## Appendix - Misc.
 Linear Algebra Proofs